Project status

 Costs Cost of proposal item £13,150.00 for all 25 units.
 Since this is a budget rate proposal item, that number will not change based on status.
 The cost per unit can be also seen as £245 and £281 for core and subcontractor nominal accounts respectively.

-Price Price of proposal item (including overhead and profit) £14,050.00 for all fixed 25 units.
+Price Price of proposal item (including overhead and profit) £14,050.00 for all set 25 units.
 Since this is a budget rate proposal item, that number will not change based on status.
 The price per unit can be also seen as £562

 Hours For rate items, these mark units and not hours.
 Therefore, if one unit includes 2 employees working for 9.5 hours against a proposal item and there are 19 hours recorded, Kompass will return 1 unit.
 2.42 4.84 2.42